 “It’s better to overreact 100% of the time than to underreact once”

-I joke with Natalie that sometimes I wish I had multiples, because the whole community of parents of multiples is so supportive and there’s more resources and support to get on a schedule.
+I joke with Natalie that sometimes I wish I had multiples because the whole community of parents of multiples is so supportive and there are more resources and support to get on a schedule.
 Those aspects can be so helpful for parents of singletons but they may not be as available.